FDA forces unproven premature birth drug Makena off market

 “Makena and its generics are no longer approved and cannot lawfully be distributed in interstate commerce,” the agency said in a statement.

+The injectable drug is a synthetic version of the hormone progesterone, which helps the uterus sustain pregnancy.
+It can cause side effects, including blood clots, depression and allergic reactions.
+Given those risks, FDA staffers previously concluded there was no upside to keeping the drug available, given its lack of confirmed benefit.

-The decision by FDA Commissioner Robert Califf and the agency’s chief scientist marks the first time the FDA has formally forced the removal of a drug that it initially approved based on promising early data.
+The final decision by FDA Commissioner Robert Califf and the agency’s chief scientist marks the first time the agency formally forced the removal of a drug that it initially approved based on promising early data.
 In all prior cases, drugmakers voluntarily pulled medications after the FDA made clear it intended to order removal.

-The injectable drug is a synthetic version of the hormone progesterone, which helps the uterus sustain pregnancy.

 The FDA expedited Makena’s approval in 2011 based on a small study suggesting it reduced rates of premature birth in women who had previously had trouble bringing a pregnancy to term.
 But results from a 1,700-participant study completed in late 2018 showed the drug neither reduced premature births — as originally thought — nor resulted in healthier outcomes for babies.